Rome Opera House Tickets and Tours

 How to get to the Opera House

-Located in Piazza Beniamino Gigli 7, in the old Esquilino district, the Opera House is easily accessible by public transport.
+Located at Piazza Beniamino Gigli 7, in the historic Esquilino neighborhood, the Opera House is easily accessible via public transportation.

-If you have the Roma Pass card you will have free access to all public transport (subways and buses) in Rome while your card is active.
+If you have a Roma Pass, you’ll have free access to all public transportation (subways and buses) in Rome while your card is active.

-Remember that transfers to airports and regional trains are not included.
-You can also purchase the Omnia Card to benefit from free public transportation.
+Please note that transfers to airports or regional trains are not included.
+You can also purchase the Omnia Card to enjoy free public transportation.

 One of the fastest ways to get around Rome is by metro.
-To get to the Rome Opera House I recommend you to use line A to the stop: Repubblica Teatro Dell'Opera which is located next to the theater.
+To reach the Rome Opera House, I recommend taking Line A to the Repubblica Teatro Dell’Opera stop, which is right next to the theater.

-You can buy tickets at the metro stations and also at the tobacconists and kiosks marked with a blue sign with a T on it.
-For more information, do not hesitate to consult this guide on how to use the metro in Rome.
+You can buy tickets at metro stations and also at tobacco shops and kiosks marked with a blue sign featuring a T. If you’d like more information, feel free to check out this guide on how to use the metro in Rome.

-Depending on where you are in the city you can take different bus lines, here I show you all the available routes.
+Depending on where you are in the city, you can take different bus lines; here are all the available routes.

-Of course, if you plan to go by bus to the theater I recommend you to go with enough time, as the waiting time between buses can reach up to 20 minutes or more.
+That said, if you plan to take the bus to the theater, I recommend leaving plenty of time, as the wait between buses can be up to 20 minutes or more.

 • From Via Depretis: 70, 71

-The closest cab stand to the Rome Opera House is 6645, undoubtedly the most convenient way to travel.
+The closest taxi stand to the Rome Opera House is 6645, undoubtedly the most convenient option for getting there.

-The perfect parking if you come by car
+The perfect parking spot if you’re coming by car

-If you prefer to travel in your own vehicle, don't worry about parking, as the theater offers a 50% discount at the Garage Mediterraneo parking garage.
-Head to 12 Massimo D'Azeglio Street and leave your car under complete security and surveillance.
+If you prefer to drive your own vehicle, don’t worry about parking, as the theater offers a 50% discount at the Garage Mediterraneo parking lot.
+Head to 12 Massimo D’Azeglio Street and leave your car in a fully secure and monitored facility.

-Visit to the Historical and Audiovisual Archive of the Opera Theatre
+Visit to the Opera House’s Historical and Audiovisual Archive

 At the Opera House| ©KT